equilibrez/equilibrez.github.io/_posts/2025/12/2025-12-23-override-stress-response.md

 ---

-When you are exposed to a **High-Entropy Source** or caught in a "Slot Machine" loop of unpredictable behavior, your body enters a state of **Structural Bracing.** Even after the interaction ends, the "waste heat" (cortisol and adrenaline) remains in your system, keeping your "radiators" running and your energy leaking.
+When you are exposed to a **Chaotic Source** or caught in a loop of unpredictable behavior, your body enters a state of **Structural Bracing.** Even after the interaction ends, the "waste heat" (the hormones cortisol and adrenaline) remains in your system, keeping your "radiators" running and your energy leaking.

 To preserve your energy and restore stability, you must perform a **Manual Override.** You cannot think your way into calmness; you must use mechanical inputs to force the nervous system to shift from "Defensive" to "Maintenance" mode.
 Be gentle with yourself, it can be more difficult at the beginning.
 Any improvement, as small as it seems, matters.